geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

 The following table enumerates the available property collectors

-* Collector SPI name
+Collector SPI name
   Description

-* `ByteFileNameExtractorSPI`
 `DoubleFileNameExtractorSPI`
+  Extracts an number from the file name using a regular expression specified in a sidecar file.
+  Casting it to the Double (double precision floating point).

 `FloatFileNameExtractorSPI`
+  Extracts an number from the file name using a regular expression specified in a sidecar file.
+  Casting number to the Float (single precision floating point).

+`LongFileNameExtractorSPI`
+  Extracts an number from the file name using a regular expression specified in a sidecar file.
+  Casting it to the Long (extracts 64 bit integers).

 `IntegerFileNameExtractorSPI`
-  `LongFileNameExtractorSPI`
+  Extracts an number from the file name using a regular expression specified in a sidecar file.
+  Casting it to the Integer (extracts 32 bit integers).

 `ShortFileNameExtractorSPI`
+  Extracts an number from the file name using a regular expression specified in a sidecar file.
+  Casting it to the Short (extracts 16 bit integers).

+`ByteFileNameExtractorSPI`
-  Extracts an number from the file name using a regular expression specified in a sidecar file, casting it to the desired type based on the SPI name (e..g, DoubleFileNameExtractorSPI extracts double precision floating points, IntegerFileNameExtractorSPI extracts 32 bit integers)
+  Extracts an number from the file name using a regular expression specified in a sidecar file.
+  Casting number to the Bytes type (6 bit integer).

-* `TimestampFileNameExtractorSPI`
+`TimestampFileNameExtractorSPI`
   Extracts a timestamp from the filename using a regular expression specified in a sidecar file

-* `StringFileNameExtractorSPI`
+`StringFileNameExtractorSPI`
   Extracts a string from the filename using a regular expression specified in a sidecar file

-* `CurrentDateExtractorSPI`
+`CurrentDateExtractorSPI`
   Returns the current date and time (useful to track ingestion times in a mosaic)

-* `FSDateExtractorSPI`
+`FSDateExtractorSPI`
   Returns the creation date of the file being harvested

-* `DateExtractorSPI`
+`DateExtractorSPI`
   Returns the date found in tiff file header "DateTime" (code 306)

-* `ResolutionExtractorSPI`
+`ResolutionExtractorSPI`
+  Returns the native resolution of the raster being harvested.
+  ResolutionExtractorSPI and ResolutionXExtractorSPI return the x resolution of the raster.

 `ResolutionXExtractorSPI`
+  Returns the native resolution of the raster being harvested.
+  ResolutionExtractorSPI and ResolutionXExtractorSPI return the x resolution of the raster.

 `ResolutionYExtractorSPI`
   Returns the native resolution of the raster being harvested.
-ResolutionExtractorSPI and ResolutionXExtractorSPI return the x resolution of the raster, ResolutionYExtractorSPI returns the resolution on the Y axis instead
+  ResolutionYExtractorSPI returns the resolution on the Y axis.

-* `CRSExtractorSPI`
+`CRSExtractorSPI`
   Returns the code of the raster coordinate reference system, as a string, e.g. "EPSG:4326"

 The `PropertyCollectors` parameter in the example above indicates two additional :file:`.properties` files used to populate the ``ingestion`` and ``elevation`` attributes: